 “Hold on,” cried Olga Marie.
 “If they were killed they should have disappeared!
 How can they be our enemies if they’re dead?”

 “How indeed,” said Caster with a self amused smirk as he lowered his staff.
 “They’ll be coming from the west, down the road.
 If the Master of Chaldea truly is one, he should be able to understand something of their twisted nature when he sees them.
 But that’s for later.
 Right now, I would like to extend an offer.
 Fujimaru, the Master of Chaldea, I would like to ask you to become my temporary Master.”

 Ritsuka’s confusion was the loudest of everyone present.
 Archer demanded that Caster explained himself before Ritsuka could form any kind of coherent reaction to the request.
 After all, was a “Temporary Master” even something that existed?

 Caster lightly shrugged his shoulders and said, “Well, I guess we have a minute before our adversaries show up,” there was the audible sound of metal being crushed in the distance to the west.
-“So, Archer, you were correct that I’ve been conserving my Mana.
+“So, Archer, you were correct that I’ve been conserving my magical power.
 I’ve been fighting a one versus three battle for a while now.
 But I got something of a reprieve when you lot were summoned across the river.
 Now, I’m no longer that trio’s primary target; you are.”